Resume Introduction Examples & Tips on How to Write One

 2. Resume Objective

 While a resume summary goes over the professional experience you already have, a resume objective states where you hope to go with your career.
 This type of introduction highlights your academic background, skills, and career objective rather than your work experience.
 Typically, this is used when you don’t have much experience and are looking for an entry-level job.
 Recently-graduated students, especially students who work in fields like healthcare where lots of education is required before working, can use a resume objective.
+If you’re looking for more examples, visit our Objective Examples for Resume page.

 3. Summary of Qualifications